 The following format is used:

-{identifier scheme}::{participant ID}
+[{identifier scheme}::]{participant ID}

-Where identifier scheme is the format of the identifier, and participant ID is the participant identifier itself, following the format indicated by the identifier scheme.
+Where identifier scheme is the scheme of the identifier, and participant ID is the participant identifier itself, following the format indicated by the identifier scheme.

 In a URL, the string represented by {identifier scheme}::{participant ID} MUST be percent encoded as specified in section 3.3.